|

 Do I need to be formally trained to perform medical transcription?If you are an intelligent person you may be able to learn on your own all the medical knowledge required to become an MT.
 However, in order to be sure that you are educating yourself in an appropriate manner, it is probably best to at least take a short course in medical transcription.

 Do I need some kind of accreditation, certificate, diploma, or license?In most countries, medical transcriptionists are not required to be certified to prove proficiency.
 If you are running a business of course, most cities and/or regional governments require that you have a business license.
-Completion of one of the Personal Edge medical transcription courses will help prepare you for taking exams for accreditation from an association such as AAMT.

 Where would I sign up for a course in medical transcription?Many community colleges offer full-time day or part-time evening programs in medical transcription.
 There are many correspondence courses available in medical transcription, but these are often costly and your "teacher" is often just checking work you could check yourself.
 Train-at-home programs, where you follow a prescribed course of learning on your own, and at your own speed, in your own home, and at a time convenient for you, are often the best.